nicolaiarocci/nicolaiarocci.com/content/post/fatturaelettronica-v3411-released.md

 ---
 [Fattura Elettronica][2] for .NET v3.4.11 was released on NuGet today.
 The Fattura Elettronica project allows for the fixes a missing validation point.
 See the [changelog][1] for details (Italian). validation and de/serialization of electronic invoices following the Italian Revenue Agency standards.
-This release

 [1]: https://fatturaelettronicaopensource.org/docs/changelog.html#v-3411